 Dr. Fisher’s work also includes facilitating leadership academies that promote equity and professional development at all levels throughout the college.
 She enjoys working closely with governing boards, chief executive officers, faculty, staff and student leaders and effectively practices consensus building.

 Dr. Fisher has served in national and state leadership positions including Chair of the Board of Directors of AACC, President of the American Association of Women in Community Colleges, and President of the California Association of Community Colleges.
-She founded and for the last 35 years has directed the Asilomar Leadership Skills Seminar, a California professional development program which boasts 2,300 alums and has helped produce more than 20 community college presidents and hundreds of vice presidents, deans and directors.
+She founded and for the last 35 years has directed the Asilomar Leadership Skills Seminar, a California program which boasts 2,300 alums and has helped produce community college presidents, vice-presidents, deans and more.

 Dr. Fisher’s service and commitment has been recognized through various honors including the American Council on Education’s Inclusive Network Award, ACCT’s national “Diversity Award”, ACCT’s regional “Equity Award”, NAACP’s “Woman of Courage Award”, the Latina Leadership Network’s “Honorary Madrina Award”, the California State Board of Governors’ “John Rice Diversity Award”, AAWCC’s “Woman of the Year” and “President of the Year” awards, and ACCT’s Pacific Region CEO of the Year award.